FAQ

 What criteria do you use to evaluate the quality of the relationship between the child and the volunteer?

-• We use standardized questionnaires from the USA, developed by Applied Research Consulting (ARC) and University of Pennsylvania, to ask both children and volunteers about a number of aspects concerning their relationship.
+• We use standardised questionnaires from the USA, developed by Applied Research Consulting (ARC) and University of Pennsylvania, to ask both children and volunteers about a number of aspects concerning their relationship.
 These answers help us evaluate the quality of a particular relationship, what works and what needs strengthening.
-At the same time, the quality of the relationships is evaluated by our coordinators-psychologists, as well as the centres for children and families.
+At the same time, the quality of each relationship is evaluated by our coordinator-psychologists, as well as the centres for children and families.

 What do these children need most, and how do you know that BUDDY is helping them?

 • It’s a lot.
-But answers from our regular yearly questionnaires from children indicate that BUDDY works; children in the program don’t feel alone and have somebody who they can trust, somebody who will help them with anything in life.
-They are more resilient and self-confident, and have their own personal accomplishments – in their personal relationships, trust in themselves and others, positive changes in their behaviour or at school.
+But the children’s answers to our yearly questionnaires indicate that BUDDY works: children in the program don’t feel alone and have somebody who they can trust, somebody who will help them with anything in life.
+They are more resilient and self-confident, and have their own personal accomplishments – in their personal relationships, in their trust in themselves and others, in the positive changes in their behaviour or at school.
 Many children have said that since having a BUDDY volunteer, everything in their life has changed.

 Are any of the children in the BUDDY program already independent?